scalacenter/scala-advent-of-code/docs/puzzles/day10.md

 If the symbol is an open marker (`direction` is `Open`) then we push it on the `pending` stack and we continue iterating over the rest of the row.

-Otherwise, when the new symbol is a closing marker, we ne need to check if it matches the top of the `pending` stack.
+Otherwise, when the new symbol is a closing marker, we need to check if it matches the top of the `pending` stack.
 Therefore if this stack is empty or if the top of the stack has a different `kind` (for example it is brace and the new symbol is a bracket) then we can stop and declare the line as corrupted